luben/zstd-jni/README.md

  $ sbt compile test package
 ```

-If you want to publish it to you local ivy2 repositrory:
+If you want to publish it to you local ivy2 repository:

 ```
  $ sbt publish-local